lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Backwards Compatibility {#sec-backwards-compat}

-The term "backwards compatibility" is used here to mean that existing systems as they are deployed today can interoperate with the upgraded systems of the future.
-This draft explicitly does not provide backwards compatibility, only upgraded systems will understand the OIDs defined in this specification.
+The term "application backwards compatibility" is used here to mean that existing systems as they are deployed today can interoperate with the upgraded systems of the future.
+This draft explicitly does not provide application backwards compatibility, only upgraded systems will understand the OIDs defined in this specification.

 These migration and interoperability concerns need to be thought about in the context of various types of protocols that make use of X.509 and PKIX with relation to key establishment and content encryption, from online negotiated protocols such as TLS 1.3 [RFC8446] and IKEv2 [RFC7296], to non-negotiated asynchronous protocols such as S/MIME signed email [RFC8551], as well as myriad other standardized and proprietary protocols and applications that leverage CMS [RFC5652] encrypted structures.